DrupalizeMe/drupal_user_guide/auto_screenshots/README.txt

 foolproof way, and assumes the browser width is set to about 1200 pixels wide, with normal text size settings.

+NOTE 4: There are several screenshots that are made only for English -- these are screenshots of drupal.org pages.
+If you update them, you should copy them to the other language directories:
+- extend-manual-install-download.png
+- extend-module-find_module_finder.png
+- extend-module-find_search_results.png
+- extend-module-find_project_info.png
+- extend-module-install-download.png
+- extend-theme-find_theme_finder.png
+- extend-theme-find_search_results.png
+- extend-theme-install-download.png
+- install-prepare-recommended.png
+- install-prepare-files.png
+- security-update-module-release-notes.png

 BACKUP AND RESTORE
 ------------------